Link Collection on Bookmarks

 The Bookmark Society (TBS)

 The Bookmark Society was founded in 1991 by Joe Stephenson of Horwich.
 Most members are based in the UK, but the society welcomes members from all over.
-The society publishes a periodic newsletter (TBS News - The Bookmark Society News) with news and listings about bookmarks old and new.
+The society publishes a periodic newsletter (TBS News - The Bookmark Society News) with news and listings about bookmarks old and new, as well as occasional papers on special topics.
+See a listing of their issues and papers on our Bibliography page.
 There are also swap meets at least twice a year at which members can get to know fellow collectors, discuss nominated themes and, of course, swap bookmarks.
 Correspondence by email can be addressed to the membership secretary of the society:

 Rheinhausen District Library, Duisburg, Germany

 The Rheinhausen district library owns a large collection of bookmarks which has been shown as a travelling exhibition in many different places.
 The library used to organise bookmark exhibitions with the participation of bookmark collectors in the past.
 A scientific approach to classify and catalogue bookmarks has led to some publications (in German/English) and can be seen as pdf files on the website.